gdbroman/product/README.md

   * This is great in some cases, e.g. utility classes for consistent padding jumps and font sizes
   * But you'll likely more than 3 colors, many of which will have to be hand-picked as opposed to mathematically derived
 * **Consumer apps are arrived at through a shit-ton of experiments**
-  * Make it easy to experiment
+  * Make it fun and easy to experiment
   * Run conclusive experiments
   * Navigate with conviction